syntithenai/hermod/README.md

 - deepspeech asr component frequency filtering (as per deepspeech nodejs example)

-- tests
-	- mqtt based check each layer of service
-	- rasa segregated training data for testing

-- story and model builder UI
-	- define some actions
-	- start an interactive learning session
-	- also explicit add intent, slot, action, template

-- ARM image for pi with lightweight services - snips hotword/ASR/NLU and kaldi asr

 - Service Monitoring (TODO) ? partially present
 The dialog manager tracks the time duration between some messages so it can determine if services are not meeting performance criteria and provide useful feedback.
 Where a services is deemed unresponsive, an error message is sent and the session is ended by sending `hermod/<siteId>/dialog/end`.